 How will the impact of the spending of the Pupil Premium be measured?

 At Christ Church the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment will be used to inform pupil progress and enable the early identification of need, support and appropriate intervention.

-To view more information about Christ Church’s Pupil Premium spending and impact, click on this link: pupil-premium-strategy-cc-16-17 The interim review of the Pupil Premium Strategy took place in January 2017 and was reported to the Standards, Safeguarding and Curriculum Committee of Governors.
-Pupils receiving pupil premium funding were on track to make the suggested progress in the report.
-A full review will take place in September 2017 when this strategy will be evaluated and a new strategy put in place.
+To view more information about Christ Church’s Pupil Premium spending and impact, click on this link: Pupil Premium Strategy CC 18-19 Jan review.
+The interim review of the Pupil Premium Strategy took place in January 2019 and it will be reviewed again at the end of the school year.
+The strategy is overseen by the Standards, Safeguarding and Curriculum Committee of Governors.